modio/modio-ue4-legacy/README.md

 }
 ```

+## Contributions Welcome
+Our Unreal Engine 4 plugin is public and open source.
+Game developers are welcome to utilize it directly, to add support for mods in their games, or fork it for their games customized use.
+Want to make changes to our plugin?
+Submit a pull request with your recommended changes to be reviewed.

-## Building
+### Building

-The mod.io UE4 plugin is open source and MIT licensed, you can use the standalone `build.bat` file to compile it.
-This is useful if you want to modify the plugin or contribute to this repo.
+You can use the standalone `build.bat` file to compile it after you have done modification to the plugin.
 If you're looking for integrating mod.io to your game refer to the [Getting started](#getting-started) guide instead.

 ```
 cd build
 build.bat [UE4 VERSION]
 ```

-Where [UE4 VERSION] is the UE4 version that will be used for building.
+Where [UE4 VERSION] is the UE4 version that will be used for building, it has to be installed on your system beforehand.
 The following versions are supported:

 ```
 :: Build with UE4 v19